Skip to Content

 Pomelo Travel Email

 I think that the premium subscription is worth it!
-It’s only $4 a month or $49 a year to get personalized emails for the airports that you depart from and you will get the best deals straight to your inbox.
+Recent Premium prices are $49 per year, or $29 per year if you catch their sale, to get personalized emails for the airports that you depart from.
+You’ll get the best deals straight to your inbox up to an hour before free subscribers.

 But I recommend trying the free emails for a while if you’re not sure.